HyungseopLee/Paper_Review/README.md

 # EAI_Paper_Review

+* There is a paper review based on the presentation slides below, and an additional review has also been posted on [my blog](https://velog.io/@hseop/series)(in Korean...).

 ## `CNN Architecture`
 * [ImageNet Classification with Deep Convolutional Neural Networks](https://velog.io/@hseop/ImageNet-Classification-with-Deep-Convolutional-Neural-Networks)
 * [VERY DEEP CONVOLUTIONAL NETWORKS FOR LARGE-SCALE IMAGE RECOGNITION](https://velog.io/@hseop/VERY-DEEP-CONVOLUTIONAL-NETWORKS-FOR-LARGE-SCALE-IMAGE-RECOGNITION-VGGNet)